Alowirdhi/ReadingReport/README.md

-# Monthly Report for Group Reading:
+# Monthly Report for Group Reading
 This is a program to produce a monthly report for the group reading.
 The report includes some statistics about what the group has read during the month.

 ## Requirements